Davide-Sabeddu/Portfolio/README.md

 I am born in 1995 in Sardinia, Italy.
 I'm a critical thinker and problem-solver with a strong academic background in Physics and Neuroscience.
 I tackle every problem with enthusiasm, interest and determination and I don't let go until I've cracked it.

 I am drawn to teams that are focused on mentorship and collaboration, where I would be able to learn from senior staff members while contributing through the provision of new insights into current problems.
 What drives me most is the solution of interdisciplinary problems.
-I thrive in team settings with emotionally intelligent colleagues who understand that the most fruitful outcomes are the product of diverse minds working together toward the common goal of service :blush:.
+I thrive in team settings with emotionally intelligent colleagues who understand that the most fruitful outcomes are the product of diverse minds working together toward the common goal of service.
 I am excited to explore the ways in which different fields inform and complement each other in solving issues that are in nature multilateral.

 On this GitHub page you can find:
 - **Python projects** from my Data Science and Machine Learning program [2023]